Hendrikto/config_files/README.md

 # config_files
-Dotfiles and other confiugration files.
+Dotfiles and other configuration files.

 ## Usage
 ### Dotfiles